typescript-eslint/typescript-eslint/packages/eslint-plugin-internal/README.md

-# eslint-plugin-internal
+# `eslint-plugin-internal`

-This is just a collection of internal lint rules to help enforce some guidelines specific to this repositiory.
+This is just a collection of internal lint rules to help enforce some guidelines specific to this repository.

 These are not intended to be used externally.